duncan-rli/exception-expected/README.md

-Having recenlty seen the Herb Sutter presentation on Lightweight exception handling then finding Simon Brand's "Functional exceptionless error handling with std::expected" article, I wondered how timings for them would compare.
+Having recenlty seen the Herb Sutter presentation on Lightweight exception handling then finding Simon Brand's "Functional exceptionless error handling with std::expected" article (https://github.com/TartanLlama/expected), I wondered how timings for them would compare.

 Using Simon Brand's example as a base, the test functions create an array of smart pointers, then destroys them.
 Each test has three functions.
 Test 1 has no errors and all three functions are executed.
 Test 2 has an error in the first function, Test 3 has an error in the second function and Test 4 has an error in the last function.